 Players and administrators may work for the same club and wish it to be successful on the field of play.
 Nevertheless, not all their objectives and ambitions may coincide.
 The former may want to be paid their economic rent, whereas the administrators may pay more attention to balancing the books.
 Sometimes the dispute may be with the controlling association rather than with the employing club on matters that affect the labour force as a whole rather than one club or team in particular.
 Disputes in British sport have generally been of the flashpoint variety.
-Instances of jockeys refusing to ride at a particular meeting because they felt conditions were dangerous, or players not turning out because they had not been paid are more common than any premeditated national campaign by a sports union, such as the threat of the Professional Footballers Association to hold national strikes over the maximum wage and the retain and transfer system prior to the First World War, and over the distribution of television revenues in the 1990s.
+Instances of jockeys refusing to ride at a particular meeting because they felt conditions were dangerous, or players not turning out because they had not been paid are more common than any premeditated national campaign by a sports union, such as the threat of the Professional Footballers' Association to hold national strikes over the maximum wage and the retain and transfer system prior to the First World War, and over the distribution of television revenues in the 1990s.
+In the United States whole seasons have been disrupted by industrial action.